Simona Halep given four-year ban for anti-doping violations, vows to appeal decision and ‘clear my name’ | KRDO

 (CNN) — Two-time grand slam champion Simona Halep has been given a four-year ban for anti-doping rule violations, the International Tennis Integrity Agency (ITIA) announced on Tuesday.

-Halep, who has previously denied wrongdoing, responded to the announcement by saying she will appeal and has “never knowingly or intentionally used any prohibited substance.”
+Halep, having previously denied wrongdoing, responded to the announcement by saying she will appeal and has “never knowingly or intentionally used any prohibited substance.”

 She added: “I am continuing to train and do everything in my power to clear my name of these false allegations and return to the court.”